Advisory Board Members

 Azza Karam

-President of Women's Learning Partnership and Professor, Religion and Development, Vrij Universiteit Amsterdam (The Netherlands); Member, UN Secretary-General, High Level Advisory Board on Effective Multilateralism
+President and CEO of Lead Integrity; UN Secretary-General, High Level Advisory Board on Effective Multilateralism

 Tim Schlindwein